orenbenkiki/dynamake/README.rst

 * Improve the documentation.
 This README covers the basics but there are additional features that are only mentioned in the class and function documentation, and deserves a better description.

-* Make the build script self-documenting (similarly to the provided universal application program).
-  That is, use :py:attr:`dynamake.application.Param` objects for build steps.

 * Allow forcing rebuilding (some) targets.

 * Dry run.
 While it is impossible in general to print the full set of dry run actions, if should be easy to just print the 1st action(s) that need to be executed.
 This should provide most of the value.

-* Allow automated clean actions based on the collected output files of actions.
-If there's nothing to be done when running some plan, the collected output of all actions invoked by that plan are fair game to being removed as part of a clean action.
-However, due to the dry-run problem, we can't automatically clean outputs of actions that depend on actions that need to be executed.
+* Allow automated clean actions based on the collected step outputs.
+If there's nothing to be done when building some target(s), then all generated output files (with or without the ultimate targets) should be fair game to being removed as part of a clean action.
+However, due to the dry-run problem, we can't automatically clean outputs of actions that depend on actions that still need to be executed.

 * Allow skipping generating intermediate files if otherwise no actions need to be done.
-This is very hard to do with a dynamic build graph - probably impossible in the general case, but common cases might be possible.
+This is very hard to do with a dynamic build graph - probably impossible in the general case, but common cases might be possible(?)

 * Generate a tree (actually a DAG) of step invocations.

-* A deeper analysis of the source code could generate a DAG by detecting when sub-steps need not follow each other (e.g., using :py:func:`dynamake.make.pareach` and related functions, in different branches of ``if`` ... ``else`` statements, etc.).

-* Generate an DAG of the actions for a specific execution.
-This would be much simpler to generate and 100% exact, by tracking the expanded action inputs and outputs.
-It might even be able to detect missed parallelization opportunities this way.
+This can be collected from the persistent state files.

-* Generate a visualization of the timeline of action executions showing start and end times, and resources consumption.
+* Generate a visualization of the timeline of action executions showing start and end times, and possibly also resources consumption.
 In case of distributed actions, make a distinction between submission and completion times and actual start/end times to track the cluster/grid overheads.

-* Allow registering additional file formats for the generated configuration files.
+* Allow registering additional file formats for the generated configuration files, to allow using them for non-DynaMake external actions.

+* Allow using checksums instead of timestamps to determine if actions can be skipped, either by default or on a per-file basis.